 ‣ Provides considerable Single-Target Sub-DPS.

-‣ Can also be converted into a pure support build for buffing purposes.
+‣ Can also be converted into a pure support build with Elegy and 4pc ToM for buffing purposes.

 ‣ Buff (A4 Passive)

-‣ Sustains burst for most of Xiao’s fieldtime, and provides DMG% Bonus from her A4 passive, making her a solid buffer/Sub-DPS
+‣ Sustains Burst for most of Xiao’s fieldtime and provides DMG Bonus% from her A4 passive, making her a solid buffer and Sub-DPS.

 ‣ Requires using JET or NA cancels to utilize damage, but is easier to proc than most.

-‣ Has high ER requirements to sustain burst uptime; therefore may need Raiden as team battery to alleviate such requirements.
+‣ Has high ER requirements to sustain Burst uptime; therefore may require Raiden or Favonius Weapons.

 ‣ Sub-DPS (4pc Clam)